-- Communicate in a respectful, clear, attentive, empathetic, honest, and nonjudgmental manner. - Respond professionally to requests from the woman, their partners or significant others, supervisors, and other health professionals in the clinical and simulated setting.
+- Communicate in a respectful, clear, attentive, empathetic, honest, and nonjudgmental manner. - Respond professionally to requests from people receiving care, their significant others, supervisors, and other health professionals in the clinical and simulated setting.

 Adjustments must enable the recognition, appropriate response, or initiation of effective non-verbal communication in a timely and appropriate manner.